sudeeprp/rapa-home/vocational-learning.md

 | Which retry policy is good here? | Why isn't this operation idempotent? |
 | Which locking mechanism would fit my code? | Why is there shared mutable state? |

-Perhaps as a later step, the agent can attempt to see how deep/specific the user's purpose is (like "just take it to production", or "make it usable by customers who need reports", etc) - To assist in choosing the modes of inquiry.
+Perhaps as a later step, the agent classifies the depth of a user's purpose - like "just take it to production", or "make it usable by customers who need reports", or "make it possible to draw actionable insights" - To assist in choosing the modes of inquiry.

+## Out of scope

+These items are invaluable in learning, yet uncontrollable:

+- Lived experiences
+- Collaborative development
+- Inspiration from mentors and peers

+However, they are out of scope of this discussion for now.